-The surface patterns occur after smoking the already burnished and fired pots in seaweed or sawdust.
-Some pots are fumed; others are pit fired in wood.
+The surface patterns occur after smoking the burnished pots in natural material collected nearby.
+Some are fumed; others are pit fired in wood.
 Oxides are added, leaving explosions of colour.
 The bare, unglazed vessels feel somehow ancient and tactile.